 Access Practice Questions for Qualification (Part 1) Examination

 ABPM now has an app for iOS/Android devices which contains practice questions to help prepare for the Part 1 (Qualification) examination.
 To download the app, please search for ABPM in Apple iTunes or Google Play.

 View a sample case from the ABPM Certification (Part 2) Examination

-A powerpoint presentation is available to all candidates sitting for the Certification (Part 2) examination in 2017.
+A powerpoint presentation is available to all candidates sitting for the Certification (Part 2) examination.
 Opening this link will allow candidates to view and navigate through a sample case.
 It is highly recommended that all candidates view this information to familiarize themselves with the examination process.
 This will be the only training available prior to the actual examination.

-Below are some new policy changes which take effect with the 2016 examination cycle:
+Important policy changes which may affect the 2018 examination cycle:

 2018 marks the last year in which applicants with 2-years of CPME-approved residency training will be able to apply for the ABPM Examination process.
 Candidates without any status and without cases on file must pass case review and part 1 in 2018 to continue to part 2 of the certification process in 2018.
 Candidates who attempt both parts 1 and part 2 in 2018 and who pass part 1 only have the ability to attempt certification through 2020.
 No extensions will be granted thereafter.